-If you do not know exactly who is a PERMANENT mail-in voter and who has REQUESTED a mail-in ballot, you won’t be able to run a VBM chase program.
+If you do not know exactly who is a PERMANENT mail-in voter and who has REQUESTED a mail-in ballot or who ALWAYS votes before Election Day, you won’t be able to run a VBM chase program.

-If you want to do a VBM Chase program and win on Election Day you must get in the mail early.
+If you want to do a VBM Chase program and win on Election Day you must get message early.

-A mail program to early voters and all absentee voters will give you a leg up over your competitors.
+A mail program accompanied with a digital campaign targeting early voters and absentee voters will give you a leg up over your competitors.

 When you get your mail out early to mail-in voters you can start the hard work of identifying them.